Fix common issues with live website proofs

 • allow-top-navigation-by-user-activation

-If a live proof displays correctly on your website but fails to render properly inside the Proof Viewer, this may be caused by how the client’s website code interacts with the iframe environment used by the Proof Viewer.
+If a live proof displays correctly on your website but fails to render properly inside the Proof Viewer, this may be caused by how the website code interacts with the iframe environment used by the Proof Viewer.

 • The proof does not load or render as expected in the Proof Viewer.